 While the pain relief provided by an epidural steroid injection is usually temporary, it may provide a window of opportunity to continue with exercises and stretches as part of a physical therapy program.

 Epidural injections do not always provide relief, and there have been rare cases of serious side effects.
-It is important to discuss the potential risks and benefits of injections with a medical professional.
+It is important to discuss the potential risks and benefits of epidural injections with a medical professional.

 Spinal stenosis typically responds well to nonsurgical treatments.
 For others, signs and symptoms may become disabling and surgery may need to be considered.